samiursakib/Chat-App/README.md

  - Updated state using Redux state management
  - Signup process for new users

-Use the following login info & check this beautiful app interface.
+Use the following login info & check this beautiful app interface:
-User Name: louisHofmann
+ - User Name: louisHofmann
-Password: louis@Hofmann
+ - Password: louis@Hofmann

 Thank you for having patience.
 Happy coding. :)